arungudelli/angularjswiki/content/en/angular/progress-bar-in-angular-mat-progress-bar-examplematerial-design/index.md

 +++
-title = "Angular Material Progress Bar: Mat-Progress-Bar Example" subtitle = "Learn how to create beautiful progress bar using material design" type="post" summary ="We can create a beautiful Progress bar in Angular using material design component mat-progress-bar." keywords=["mat-progress-bar,angular material progress bar,mat-progress-bar example"] date="2018-08-20T01:01:05+0000" lastmod="2018-11-15T17:02:19+0000" draft=false authors = ["admin"]
+title = "Progress Bar in Angular using mat-progress-bar | Material Design" subtitle = "Learn how to create beautiful progress bar in Angular using material design" type="post" summary ="We can create a beautiful Progress bar in Angular using material design component mat-progress-bar." keywords=["mat-progress-bar,angular material progress bar,mat-progress-bar example"] date="2018-08-20T01:01:05+0000" lastmod="2020-09-03T17:02:19+0000" draft=false authors = ["admin"]